hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 }
 ```

 This example is nearly the same as the previous `info` header, but the `mag_GSE` parameter is different.
-It is given as a magnitude and two direction angles, and it also illusratews the use of an array of strings for the `units` and `label`.
+It is given as a magnitude and two direction angles, and it also illustrates the use of an array of strings for the `units` and `label`.
 Each element in the string array applies to the corresponding element in the `mag_GSE` data array.

 **Subsetting the Parameters**